-By Ferretpass with huge help by Cathode_G
+By Ferretpass with huge help from Cathode_G

 What will you need to get started printing ABS or ASA?

 - A 3d printer enclosure is essential for getting clean prints.
-I personally recommend this one if you have an Ender 3 sized printer. https://amzn.to/3pX0cSf they are very well-made and keep heat in the printing area.
+I personally recommend this one if you have an Ender 3-sized printer. https://amzn.to/3pX0cSf They are very well-made and keep heat in the printing area.

 - This is necessary https://amzn.to/35bSbPI since we are printing at hotter temps than PLA materials the standard white PTFE tube will not work and the tube will melt and clog the Hotend.